European Canadians: History

-A reconstruction of Norse buildings at the UNESCO listed L'Anse aux Meadows site in Newfoundland, Canada.
-Archaeological evidence demonstrates that iron working, carpentry, and boat repair were conducted at the site.

 The exploration of Canada by European nations commenced with the Norse in the late 10th century along the East Coast.
 After Jacques Cartier's arrival in 1534, British and French explorers progressively ventured westward over the subsequent three centuries.

-The first documented source of Scots in what would become Canada comes from the Saga of Eric the Red and the Viking expedition of 1010 AD to Vinland (literally, the land of meadows), which is believed to refer to the island of Newfoundland.
-The Viking prince Thorfinn Karlsefni took two Scottish slaves to Vinland.
-When the longships moored along the coast, they sent the slaves ashore to run along the waterfront to gauge whether it was safe for the rest of the crew to follow.
-After the Scots survived a day without being attacked, by either human or animal, the Vikings deemed it safe to spend the night ashore.
-The expedition was abandoned three years later; the original sagas were passed on in an oral tradition and then written down 250 years later.

 16th century

 English Canadian history starts with the attempts to establish English settlements in Newfoundland in the sixteenth century.
 The first English settlement in present-day Canada was at St. Johns Newfoundland, in 1583.
 Newfoundland's population was significantly influenced by Irish and English immigration, much of it as a result of the migratory fishery in the decades prior to the Great Famine of Ireland.

 The first recorded Irish presence in the area of present-day Canada dates from 1536, when Irish fishermen from Cork traveled to Newfoundland.